nicoledag/rails-project-manager/spec2.md

   I will use http://localhost:3000/projects/new form to submit via AJAX.

 6) [ ] What is meant by JavaScript Model Objects and how will you implement them in your application.

 7) [ ]  There will be a quiz in your assessment.
-Be familiar with hoisting and scope as well as benefits of using jQuery and how that differs from vanilla JavaScript
+Be familiar with hoisting and scope as well as benefits of using jQuery and how that differs from vanilla JavaScript.

+  Benefits of JQuery

+  It is a Javascript library that makes writing Javascript easier.
+More compatible between cross browsers.
+It will reduce the development time.
+Use it to add animation and even handling on your website. jQuery simplifies HTML document traversing, which means "move through", are used to "find" (or select) HTML elements based on their relation to other elements.

+  Added Jquery rails gem and updated application js file
+  //= require jquery
+  //= require jquery_ujs